Cloufield/GWASTutorial/04_Data_QC/README.md

     ```
     This command will add the path to your current shell.

     If you restart the terminal, it will be lost.
-So you may need to add it to the configuration file.
+So you may need to add it to the Bash  configuration file.
 Then run

     ```
     echo "export PATH=$PATH:~/tools/bin/" >> ~/.bashrc